SciML/DiffEqDocs.jl/docs/src/tutorials/ode_example.md

 #### Choosing a Solver Algorithm

-DifferentialEquations.jl has a method for choosing the default solver algorithm and the (adaptive) stepsizes `dt`, and so this will find an efficient method to solve your problem.
-Because these advanced algorithms may not be known to most users, DifferentialEquations.jl offers a method for choosing algorithms through hints.
+DifferentialEquations.jl has a method for choosing the default solver algorithm which will find an efficient method to solve your problem.
+To help users receive the right algorithm, DifferentialEquations.jl offers a method for choosing algorithms through hints.
 This default chooser utilizes the precisions of the number types and the keyword arguments (such as the tolerances) to select an algorithm.
 Additionally one can provide `alg_hints` to help choose good defaults using properties of the problem and necessary features for the solution.
 For example, if we have a stiff problem where we need high accuracy, but don't know the best stiff algorithm for this problem, we can use: